reality/alsuti/README.md

-It's a really simple file upload and rehosting tool in the style of puush or transfer.sh, but you can just run it yourself without overcomplicating the whole situation..
-There is also a handy Firefox addon, which lets you right click an image to rehost it on an alsuti instance.
+It's a really simple file upload and rehosting tool in the style of puush or transfer.sh, but you can just run it yourself without overcomplicating the whole situation...
+You can run it from the command line, use it with scrot, or there is also a handy Firefox addon, which lets you right click an image to rehost it on an alsuti instance.

 ## Configuration